Understanding the Victorian Kitchen

 The advent of inexpensive fitted cabinetry made small outward kitchens functional for the smaller families of the modern era, and home builders, ever eager to save on building costs, opted for the smaller kitchen over the inward kitchen that required more space.

 That may be changing, however.
-Since the 1980s the kitchen has gotten larger, then larger, and larger still until it has reached the point of becoming too big to be functional as an outward-oriented kitchen.
+Since the 1980s, the kitchen has gotten larger, then larger, and larger still until it has reached the point of becoming too big to be functional as an outward-oriented kitchen.

 Fitted cabinets along the perimeter walls do not actually work very well in large outward-oriented kitchens.

-Sarah Susanka, of Not So Big House fame, estimates that the largest practical size for a fitted kitchen is 12" x 15".
 For a larger space, the kitchen design is more functional if its orientation is inward toward a central workstation that today is more likely to be an island rather than a sturdy table.

-The Unfitted Victorian Kitchen
+The Unfitted Kitchen

 Victorian kitchens were furnished, not fitted,

-In a Victorian kitchen cabinets were furniture, free-standing and movable.
+In a Victorian kitchen, cabinets were furniture, free-standing and movable.
 Work surfaces and storage were usually separate.

-Add to these the very few factory-processed canned goods and bottled sauces and condiments, and we have all of the food likely to be in kept for more than a day or two in a Victorian kitchen.
+Add to these the very few factory-processed canned goods and bottled sauces and condiments, and we have all of the food likely to be kept for more than a day or two in a Victorian kitchen.

 Fitted cabinets in a Victorian kitchen were just not needed.
 Were they needed, the Victorians would certainly have invented them.